-The DSLs monitors the electronic case management systems (CPoms) to record concerns and relevant information about children, ensuring that the quality of information is accurate, proportionate, and timely, and assessment/referrals are made appropriately.
-The recording and storing of information are in-line with the Data Protection Act 2018 and General Data Protection.
-The safeguarding and child protection records are in a secure location, away from academic records and there is a clear recording process of transfers.
-We hold weekly DSL meetings to provide safeguarding and family support updates, as well as discussing staff wellbeing.
+The DSL monitors the safeguarding management system, CPOMS, to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
+The recording and storing of information are kept in-line with the Data Protection Act 2018 and General Data Protection.

+The safeguarding and child protection records are kept in a secure location and away from academic records.
+There is a robust process of the transfer, both in and out, of these records and the clear recording of this.